anjali20082/anjali20082/README.md

 ### Hi, I am **Anjali**! 👋

-I am a Computer Science enthusiast, pursuing masters in Computer Science from IIIT Delhi.
+I am a Computer Science enthusiast, pursuing masters in Management Information Systems at University at Buffalo.
 I have earlier worked on Data Science, ML and Android projects.
 I like exploring new ideas and finding ways to implement them.

 <!-- <h1 align="center">Hi 👋, I'm Anjali</h1>
 <h3 align="center">A Computer Science Engineer from India</h3> -->